 There are mainly 2 methods to fix the issue depending on the partition next to the C drive, available space, and unallocated memory.

-You can enable the option by getting unallocated space next to C drive.
-So we will discuss how can we do it.
+You can enable the option by getting unallocated space next to the C drive.
+Let’s see how we can do it.

 Method 1: By Freeing Up Space Next to C Drive